iobis/mpaeu_di_fish_abund_skagerrak/README.md

 ## About this dataset

+Samples are collected from the Skagerrak coast and each station (we have coordinates) is a beach seine haul (5-700m2) where all species are counted.

 It was published in BioTIME (https://biotime.st-andrews.ac.uk/selectStudy.php?study=428)

-The dataset is licensed under a CC-BY license.
+The first version of the dataset is available since 2016 and is licensed under a CC-BY license.

 ## Workflow